yubinhong/Compound-Watcher/README.md

  * pip3

 Start by installing the required python modules
-> pip3 install web3

-> pip3 install termcolor
+> pip3 install web3 prettytable termcolor

 Fill in your pushbullet and infura keys  and you're ready to start the bot!